LGBTQ history in California: 21st century

+2000s

+In 2000, the state passed Proposition 22, which restricted state recognition of marriage to opposite-sex couples.
 In June 2002 the California Legislative LGBT Caucus was founded; it is an American political organization composed of openly lesbian, gay, bisexual and transgender members of the California State Legislature.
 This group is contrasted to other LGBT Equality Caucuses in that the California caucus consists entirely of LGBT legislators while other LGBT Equality Caucuses consist of all orientations.
 Both, however, promote the promulgation of LGBT-affirming laws within the legislature.

 In 2003 Theresa Sparks was the first openly transgender woman ever named "Woman of the Year" by the California State Assembly, and in 2007 she was elected president of the San Francisco Police Commission by a single vote, making her the first openly transgender person ever to be elected president of any San Francisco commission, as well as San Francisco's highest ranking openly transgender official.

 Del Martin and Phyllis Lyon became the first same-sex couple to be legally married in California, and in the entire United States, in 2004, when San Francisco mayor Gavin Newsom allowed city hall to grant marriage licenses to same-sex couples.
 Eventually all of these marriages were voided by the California Supreme Court.
 However, after the California Supreme Court decision in 2008 that granted same-sex couples in California the right to marry, Del Martin and Phyllis Lyon remarried, and were again the first same-sex couple in the state to marry.
 Later in 2008 Proposition 8 illegalized same-sex marriage in California until 2013 (see below), but the marriages that occurred between the California Supreme Court decision legalizing same-sex marriage and the approval of Proposition 8 illegalizing it are still considered valid, including the marriage of Del Martin and Phyllis Lyon.

 Also in 2004, the San Francisco Trans March was first held.
 It has been held annually since; it is San Francisco's largest transgender Pride event and one of the largest trans events in the entire world.
 In 2005, domestic partnerships in California were upgraded to where they had almost exactly same rights as heterosexual married couples.
 California state legislators became the first in the nation to pass a same sex marriage law, but it was vetoed by Governor Schwarzenegger.